Using Content Security Policy (CSP) to secure web applications

 }

-Content Security Policy Support in Invicti
+Content Security Policy verification in Invicti security checks

-Demo of Content Security Policy in Action
+Demo of Content Security Policy in action

 Zbigniew Banach